Spikeysanju/sanju.sh/src/content/ship/experimented-svelte-5-runes-new-api.md

 updatedDate: 'May 11 2024'
 ---

-# Experimented Svelte 5's Runes new API
+# Experimenting with Svelte 5's New Runes API

 Hey all!
 I've been keeping an eye on the development of Svelte 5, and I'm super excited about the new Runes API.
 I decided to give it a try and build a simple todo app to see how it works.